-The removed stucco panels lie on pallets in the courtyard of the expedition house while the freshly made moulds lean against the wall, Ident.
+The removed stucco panels and casts deposited in the courtyard of the expedition house, Ident.
 No.: Pl.
 Sam 976 Staatliche Museen zu Berlin, Museum für Islamische Kunst / Ernst Herzfeld Public Domain Mark 1.0

 From Samarra to Berlin